 Step 3

-You are now taken to the management page of your Big Storage.
-Click 'Manage' at the top right and select 'Upgrade'.
+You will now be on the management page of your Block Storage.
+Click on 'Manage' at the top right and select 'Upgrade'.

 Step 4

-You then expand your Big Storage by increasing the disk to the desired size with the 'plus' button.
-When you are finished, click 'Continue' and follow the indicated steps.
+Then enlarge your Block Storage by increasing the disk to the desired size with the 'plus' button.
+When you are finished, click on 'Proceed' and follow the indicated steps.

 Using the extra disk space in Linux / FreeBSD